Protecting Myself and My Child against Vaccine-Preventable Diseases during Pregnancy

 Aug 06, 2018

-By Erica DeWald, Director, Advocacy, Every Child By Two
+By Erica DeWald, Director, Advocacy, Vaccinate Your Family

-Here at Every Child By Two, we practice what we preach.
+Here at Vaccinate Your Family (VYF), we practice what we preach.
 That’s why I got both a Tdap and influenza vaccine when pregnant with my first child (who is fully up-to-date on his childhood vaccines).
 Now that I’m expecting my second baby, I didn’t hesitate to get vaccinated again.

 Why do I choose to get vaccinated?

 Vaccines during my pregnancy have the ability to protect not only me, but my child as well.
 Infections such as flu and whooping cough, also known as pertussis, are not just a threat to me.
 They can also be extremely dangerous, and even deadly, to newborns.

 Whooping cough is a highly contagious respiratory disease that spreads easily from person-to-person through coughing and sneezing.
 Symptoms can be less severe in vaccinated people and older children and adults, so adolescents or adults may unknowingly pass the infection onto vulnerable infants.

 In young children, the cough can be so severe that it can cause a child to gag, turn blue, vomit or pass out.
 A gasp for air after a coughing fit can sometimes produces a loud “whoop” sound, though it is not uncommon to have whooping cough without producing the “whoop” sound.
 This intense coughing phase can last as long as 10 weeks.

 Half of all children who get whooping cough under a year of age end up in the hospital.
 Some will suffer lifelong complications and one of every 100 will die.

 Why get vaccinated against flu?